 ‘Donor marsh’ to allow improved restoration plant sourcing

-The North Carolina Coastal Federation is partnering with two private firms to build a one-acre salt marsh to serve as a “donor marsh” for scarce native salt marsh plants coastal restoration projects.
+The North Carolina Coastal Federation is partnering with two private firms to build a 1-acre salt marsh to serve as a “donor marsh” for scarce native salt marsh plants coastal restoration projects.

 Coastal Federation’s lost fishing gear recovery underway